-The World Happiness Report is based on an aggregation of factors which make people happy.
+The World Happiness Report is based on an aggregation of factors that contribute to life satisfaction.
 Among the measured data are GDP per capita, life expectancy, or freedom from corruption.
-However, it is not a ranking based on survey results of actual people's happiness feelings.
+However, keep in mind that it is not a ranking based on survey results of actual people's happiness feelings.

-So to make matters more concrete, here are the real reasons why Switzerland is the happiest country:
+What factors make Switzerland so attractive?
+Here are the real reasons why Switzerland is the happiest country in the world...

 Even at the most hectic times, we keep it cool and show no sign of stress.